RiccardoPasqualiData/military-expenditure-analysis-sipri/README.md

 ![Calculated columns detail](IMG/phase3_columns_result.png)

-##  Phase 4  Nested logical formulas
+##  Phase-4  Nested logical formulas

 The **Military Effort** column classifies the burden of military spending relative to GDP.
 In its final version (see `sipri_project_analysis.xlsx`) it combines three